cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - `Tsender`File`Nounce`Msg

 // entity oritened
-File
+File seeding info in a chain
-- `FileAMTroot``ChainID`SeedingNounce // for each file, this is the total number of registerred seeders, first seeding is the creation.
+- `FileAMTroot`SeedingNounce // for each file, this is the total number of registerred seeders, first seeding is the creation.
-- `FileAMTroot``ChainID``Seeding`Nounce`IPFSPeer // the seeding peer id for the file.
+- `FileAMTroot``Seeding`Nounce`IPFSPeer // the seeding peer id for the file.

-Relay
+Relay of a chain ID
-- Relay`ChainID`Nounce  // recording the relays counter, these relays are own chain annouced relays.
+- RelayNounce  // recording the relays counter, these relays are own chain annouced relays.
 The TAU relays are in the levelDb.
 Relay pool are the combination of TAU relays and own chain relays.
-- Relay`ChainID`NounceAddress // recording the relay address
+- RelayNounceAddress // recording the relay address
 ```
 ## Constants
 * MutableRange:  1 week